andryou/andryou-fbtaggedphotos-downloader/readme.md

 # andryou facebook tagged photos downloader
 A userscript that allows people to quickly download all photos they are tagged in.
+It is highly recommended that you use Chrome when running this script (to download photos without having to click on prompts).

 ## Features
 * Activates all years and months before proceeding to ensure it doesn't miss any activity